CarsonDavis/CarsonDavis.github.io/_posts/2023-12-22-babys_first_cleaver.md

 ![blah](signal-2023-12-22-224833_002.jpg)

 However, clearly it is not enough to just give the baby a cleaver.
-It needs to be <i>sharpened</i>, honed to the perfect...sorry, I mean put in on a cute stand for display.
+It needs to be <i>sharpened</i>, honed to the perfect...sorry, I mean put on a cute stand for display.
 So, we hop into tinkercad for a quick 3d model.
 The idea is simple.
 Thin base with funny text, small center post with magnet so you can take off the cleaver for use.

 Text is sometimes a problem with these models, but after slicing, the text looks like it will come out fine.